benyoung93/bioinformatic_tutorials/Species_tree_inference_from_SCOs/README.md

 While we have done alot of this in `r`, this is now where I would take it into Adobe Illustrator to make the final scale edits and moving of the pies.
 You can do this in `r` but it is not that easy.

-If exporting to Illustrator, use the following pdf export as some of the `treeio` options dont work with the normal
+If exporting to Illustrator, use the following pdf export as some of the `treeio` options dont work with the normal pdf export ☺️.

 ```{r saving as high quality pdf g90 astral tree, include = F}
 cairo_pdf("~/Desktop/iqtree_all_root.pdf",